shashank-KU/OmniCorr/README.md

                    main = paste("Transcriptomics"))
 ```

-### Step 3: Calculate correlations between transcriptomics and metagenomics data using OmicsIntegrator
+### Step 3: Calculate correlations between omics data

-Use the calculate_correlations() function from OmicsIntegrator to calculate Pearson correlations between the transposed transcriptomics data and the metagenomics data
+Use the calculate_correlations() function from OmniCorr to calculate Pearson correlations between the transposed transcriptomics data and the metagenomics data

 ``` r
 result3 <- calculate_correlations(df1 = t(Transcriptomics),
                                  df2 = Metagenomics)
 ```
-Use the calculate_correlations() function from OmicsIntegrator to calculate Pearson correlations between the transposed transcriptomics data and the metatranscriptomics data
+Use the calculate_correlations() function from OmniCorr to calculate Pearson correlations between the transposed transcriptomics data and the metatranscriptomics data
 ``` r
 result3.1 <- calculate_correlations(df1 = t(Transcriptomics),
                                  df2 = Metatranscriptomics)
 ```

-### Step 4: Generate a heatmap of the correlations between transcriptomics and metagenomics data
+### Step 4: Generate a heatmap of the correlations between transcriptomics with metagenomics and metatranscriptomics data

 Create a color ramp for the heatmap using colorRampPalette()
 Generate a heatmap of the correlations using pheatmap() with the dendrogram from Step 1, the color ramp, and no row tree